rzeldent/esp32-flightradar24-ttgo/README.md

 The configuration can be changed using a web browser.
 Connecting to the flight radar can be done in two ways:
 - During startup, connect to the access point ```FlightRadar``` and log in.
 In case the browser does not open the page immediately, the url is [http://192.168.4.1](http://192.168.4.1).
 - Find the internal IP address of the FlightRadar (from your home router) and enter the url.
+- When the password is lost, a fix is to completely erase the ESP32 using the pio run -t erase command.
+  This will reset the device including configuration.
+  If using the esptool, you can do this using esptool.py --chip esp32 --port /dev/ttyUSB0 erase_flash.
+  However, after erasing, reflashing of the firmware is required.

 ![Settings page](assets/configuration.png)